simwrapper/d3-sankey-diagram/DEVELOPMENT.md

 # Releasing a new version

+Check the tests run!

-Bump the version with `npm version`
+Bump the version with `npm version {major | minor | patch}` as appropriate.

+Publish the new version to npm with `npm publish`.